shlomif/shlomif-tech-diary/static-site-generators--despair.md

 You can reuse this entry under
 <a href="http://creativecommons.org/licenses/by-nc/3.0/">the Creative Commons
-Attribution Noncommercial 3.0 Unported</a> licence, or at your option any later version.
+Attribution Noncommercial (CC-by-nc) 3.0 Unported</a> licence, or at your option any later version.
 See the
 <a href="http://www.shlomifish.org/meta/copyrights/">instructions</a>
 on how to comply with it.